 Very good price, also for a glass of wine and a little try of traditional food.

 - CAMBI – Via S.Onofrio, 1/r.
 (San Frediano)

 Maybe not the cheapest one, but for sure one of the best place where you can try the local steak (fiorentina).

 Tuscan cuisine revisited in a contemporary way, one of the most particular restaurants in Florence.

-For vegetarians and not, cosy restaurant with a homely atmosphere, set the table by yourself and enjoy fresh and organic recipes with a good quality local wine.
+For vegetarians, and not, cozy restaurant with a homely atmosphere set the table by yourself and enjoy fresh and organic recipes with a good quality of local wine.

-Enjoy a dinner and a concert in this magical place located in a former 14th-century convent in Santa Croce neighbourhood.
+Enjoy dinner and a concert in this magical place located in a former 14th-century convent in the Santa Croce neighborhood.
 On Sunday they also organize brunch.

 “Paninerie” (Sandwich shops)